 How a raw diet will change your dog

-Dogs absorb almost everything when you feed them raw food.
+With a raw food diet, dogs are able to absorb more of the ingredients.
 Therefore, dogs poop less frequently and overall produce less fecal matter.
 Your dog is able to go longer on less food, compared to a kibble diet.

 Additionally, because dogs aren’t consuming as much junk, they spend less time and energy digesting food.
 While kibble stays in a dog’s stomach for 7-9 hours, raw food only takes 1-2 hours to digest.
 Less energy spent digesting food = more energy to have fun.

-Dogs have been known to lose excess weight or gain needed weight on a raw diet.
-Depending on where they’re at, a raw diet helps dogs get to a healthy weight.
+Dogs have been known to lose excess weight or even gain needed weight on a raw diet.
+Depending on where they’re at, a raw diet balances your dog’s system and moves to a healthier weight.

 Less satiating; more scrounging